TakshDhabalia/Maharshi_Animal-_and_Human_Detection_Model/README.md

 ## Model Approaches

 ### 1. **YOLO + ViT**
-- I used a pre-trained ViT for classifying objects from YOLO detections.
+- I used a pre-trained ViT for classifying objects from YOLO detections on a custom dataset and split as well .
 - **Results**: High computational cost, overfitting issues, poor generalization and also very bas approach overall.
 - I thought he ensembler would work in parallel but a very mixed result is found in the end with conflicting endings
+- the whole approach did not pan out that well
 ![ViT Approach](Readme_material/Maharshi-ViT_approach.jpg)

 ### 2. **YOLO + MobileNet (Custom Dataset)**
 - MobileNet was fine-tuned on our curated dataset.
 - LightIight, fast, and significantly more accurate.
+- best output on any image / video input
 ![MobilNet Custom CNN](Readme_material/Maharshi-CNN.jpg)

 ### 3. **YOLO + HuggingFace API**
 - Used [dima806/animal_151_types_image_detection](https://huggingface.co/dima806/animal_151_types_image_detection/tree/main).
 - Achieved fast prototyping, no training, and good generalization on rare animal classes.
+- good for internal classification as well of animals

 ![HF Approach](Readme_material/Maharshi-HF.jpg)
 ![API Approach 1](Readme_material/api_approach_1.png)